carbonsrv/carbon/README.md

 # Usage
 ## Flags
-Note: Prefix all of these flags with "-".
 To get this list, just type `carbon -h`.

     Usage of ./carbon:
       -cert="": Certificate File for HTTPS